kadirahq/blaze-layout/README.md

 ### Blaze Layout Manager for Meteor

 This is a layout manager designed for Blaze.
 This is built to use with FlowRouter but, this can be used without FlowRouter too.
 This is a very simple layout manager.
-It will does following:
+It does the following:

 * Allow you to render a layout template to the UI
 * Allow you to pass data to the layout